ocoboco/cloud-config-toolkit/README.md

 ### `config.storage` (required)

 `storage` property value must be an object that conforms to `Storage` interface.
-Its purpose is to save configuration content on a storage.
+Its purpose is to save configuration content on any type storage.

 ```
 interface Storage {